fbkch/Cheatsheets/Mobile App Security.md

 #### Web3 Wallets App

 - How is the wallet private key stored on the device
-- What algorithm to encrypt the wallet private key
+- What algorithm to encrypt the wallet private key ?
+Any weak algorithms ?
 - Is the private key sent to the server
 - Can we bypass the user's PIN to send transactions ?
 - How is the wallet private key generated ?